Tyrone Carter

-Tyrone M. Carter (born March 31, 1976) is a former American football safety who played in the National Football League (NFL).
-He played college football for the University of Minnesota, earned All-American honors and won several national awards.
-He has played professionally for the Pittsburgh Steelers, Minnesota Vikings, New York Jets and Washington Redskins of the NFL.
+Tyrone M. Carter (born March 31, 1976) is an American former professional football safety who played in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, earned All-American honors and won several national awards.
+He played for the Minnesota Vikings, New York Jets, Pittsburgh Steelers, and San Diego Chargers.
+Carter was also a member of the Washington Redskins but did not play in any games for them.

-Early years
+Early life

 Carter was born in Fort Lauderdale, Florida.
 At Blanche Ely High School in Pompano Beach, Florida, Carter was named Miami Sun-Sentinel all-county defensive first-team choice as a senior.
 He also received Miami Herald all-county offensive first team honors as a running back, gaining 1,349 yards and scoring 23 touchdowns his senior year.

-College
+College career

 Carter attended the University of Minnesota, where he majored in sociology and played for the Minnesota Golden Gophers football team.
 He was a first-team All-American in 1998, and a consensus first-team All-American in 1999.
 He also won the 1999 Jim Thorpe Award for best defensive back in college football, and was a finalist for the 1999 Bronko Nagurski Trophy which is given to the premier defensive player in the country.
 He also earned the Carl Eller Award twice, which is given to the Gophers defensive player of the year.
 In 1998, Carter was named first team All Big Ten conference by both the coaches and the media.
 During his football career at Minnesota, he recorded 584 tackles (414 solo), which are both NCAA Division I-A records.

 Professional career

 Minnesota Vikings

-Tyrone Carter was drafted in the fourth round (122nd overall) in the 2000 NFL Draft out of the University of Minnesota by the Minnesota Vikings.
+Tyrone Carter was drafted in the fourth round (122nd overall) in the 2000 NFL draft out of the University of Minnesota by the Minnesota Vikings.
 On June 30, 2000, he signed a 3-year contract with the Vikings and had 40 tackles in his rookie year.
 He played 3 seasons with the Vikings and would return to the team later in his career when on March 11, 2004, he agreed to terms with his former team.
 However, on September 5, 2004, Carter was placed on the Vikings injured reserve list after spraining his knee during the second preseason game, and was expected to be out until October.
 On September 18, he was taken off the IR and released.